DFE-Digital/terraform-modules/aks/dfe_analytics/README.md

 }
 ```

+Note: this will create a new appender service account.
+The old service account AND the permission on the dataset must both be deleted manually afterwards.

 ### Create new dataset and events table
 Use for a new environment.
 To get the values for `gcp_taxonomy_id` and `gcp_policy_tag_id` see [Taxonomy and policy tag](#taxonomy-and-policy-tag).